golang/dep/CONTRIBUTING.md

 There are a number of ways to contribute, all highly valuable and deeply
 appreciated:

-* Helping "translate" existing issues: as `gps` exits its larval stage, it still has a number of issues that may be incomprehensible to everyone except the author.
+* **Helping "translate" existing issues:** as `gps` exits its larval stage, it still has a number of issues that may be incomprehensible to everyone except
+  @sdboyer.
 Simply asking clarifying questions on these issues is helpful!
-* Identifying missed use cases: the loose `gps` rule of thumb is, "if you can do it in Go, we support it in `gps`."
+* **Identifying missed use cases:** the loose `gps` rule of thumb is, "if you can do it in Go, we support it in `gps`."
 Posting issues about cases we've missed helps us reach that goal.
-  Writing tests: in the same vein, `gps` has a [large suite](https://github.com/sdboyer/gps/blob/master/CODE_OF_CONDUCT.md) of solving tests, but they still only scratch the surface.
+* **Writing tests:** in the same vein, `gps` has a [large suite](https://github.com/sdboyer/gps/blob/master/CODE_OF_CONDUCT.md) of solving tests, but they still only scratch the surface.
 Writing tests is not only helpful, but is also a great way to get a feel for how `gps` works.
-* Suggesting enhancements: `gps` has plenty of rough edges Help smooth them out!
+* **Suggesting enhancements:** `gps` has plenty of missing chunks.
+Help fill them in!
+* **Reporting bugs**: `gps` being a library means this isn't always the easiest.
+  However, you could always compile the [example](https://github.com/sdboyer/vsolver/blob/master/example.go), run that against some of your projects, and report problems you encounter.
-* Building experimental tools with `gps`: probably the best and fastest ways to kick the tires!
+* **Building experimental tools with `gps`:** probably the best and fastest ways to kick the tires!

 `gps` is still beta-ish software.
-APIs are subject to change (though they are stabilizing), and there are plenty of bugs to squash.
+There are plenty of bugs to squash!
+APIs are stabilizing, but are still subject to change.

 ## Issues and Pull Requests